 Despite Brazil’s huge impact on the world of coffee, you rarely hear anything about the consumption of the beverage in the country.
 That’s because, for Brazil, it has a larger part to play than simply a social element, for its citizens it’s their livelihoods and an important part of the country’s growth.
-With that being said, drinking coffee in Brazil is still a big part of day to day life and consumed in all aspects, whether that’s relaxing, celebrating or kicking back and socialising.
+With that being said, drinking coffee in Brazil is still a big part of day-to-day life and consumed in all aspects, whether that’s relaxing, celebrating or kicking back and socialising.

-Coffee is drank regularly throughout the day in Brazil, so much so that the word ‘cafezinho’, meaning ‘small coffee’ is a widely welcomed phrase.
-This small cup is drank little and often and it’s not uncommon to find a coffee dispenser and a stack of cups at locations like petrol stations and restaurants, where you can help yourself for free.
-Due to the frequency in which it’s drank, the coffee contained is often lower quality than the high-quality beans that get exported out of the country, because it would simply be too expensive to drink such a great deal of it!
+Coffee is drunk regularly throughout the day in Brazil, so much so that the word ‘cafezinho’, meaning ‘small coffee’ is a widely welcomed phrase.
+This small cup is drunk little and often and it’s not uncommon to find a coffee dispenser and a stack of cups at locations like petrol stations and restaurants, where you can help yourself for free.
+Due to the frequency in which it’s drank, the coffee contained is often lower quality than the high-quality Brazilian coffee beans that get exported out of the country, because it would simply be too expensive to drink such a great deal of it!
 Despite this lesser quality, you’ll still expect delicious flavour in every cup.

 History of Brazilian coffee